-At the instigation of Nicolaas Witsen, burgomaster of Amsterdam and governor of the East India Company, Adrian Van Ommen, commander of Malabar, sent the first Arabian coffee seedlings to Java in 1696.
-These coffee seedlings were destroyed by flood, but were followed in 1699 by a second shipment of coffee seedlings, from which developed the coffee trade of the Netherlands East Indies, that made Java coffee a household word in every civilized country.
+Nicolaas Witsen, burgomaster of Amsterdam and governor of the East India Company, Adrian Van Ommen, commander of Malabar, sent the first Arabian coffee seedlings to Java in 1696.
+These coffee seedlings were destroyed by a flood but were followed in 1699 by a second shipment of coffee seedlings, from which developed the coffee trade of the Netherlands East Indies, that made Java coffee a household word in every civilized country.

 "Missionaries and travelers, traders and colonists continued to carry coffee seeds to new lands, and coffee trees were planted worldwide.
 Plantations were established in magnificent tropical forests and on rugged mountain highlands.
 Some crops flourished, while others were short-lived.
 New nations were established on coffee economies.
 Fortunes were made and lost.
 By the end of the 18th century, coffee had become one of the world's most profitable export crops.
 After crude oil, coffee is the most sought commodity in the world."
 National Coffee Association (Follow them on Twitter @nationalcoffee)